Voluntary Guidelines on Securing Sustainable Small-Scale Fisheries [SSF Guidelines]

 (Governments, Regional Organisations, Civil Society, Academia)

-Why International Guidelines on Small-Scale Fisheries
+Why Voluntary Guidelines on Small-Scale Fisheries

 The 29th Session of the FAO Committee on Fisheries (COFI) held in February 2011 recommended that an international instrument on small-scale fisheries be developed.
 This is based on the increasing recognition of small-scale fisheries as a principal contributor to poverty alleviation and food security and the guidance provided by a number of global and regional conferences and consultative meetings exploring how to better bring together responsible fisheries and social development in coastal and inland fishing communities.